WickedDevice/CO2Monitor/configurationInstructions.md

 * Open up a serial monitor in the Arduino IDE

-* Make sure the serial monitor's type is 'Newline' (bottom right corner of the window)
+* Make sure the serial monitor's type is 'Newline' (bottom right corner of the window) and the baud rate is 115200.

-* Type something into the serial monitor just as the WildFire is starting (If the LCD isn't displaying 'Push button for Smart Config', it has been too long)
+* Type something into the serial monitor just as the WildFire is starting (If the LCD isn't displaying `Push button for Smart Config` or `No encryption key` -> `Contact Wicked Device`, it has been too long)

 * Wait for the device's Mac Address to appear on the serial output